World War II in Albania: Mukje agreement

 The Mukje Agreement was a treaty signed on August 2, 1943, in the Albanian village of Mukje between the nationalist Balli Kombëtar and the communist National Liberation Movement.
 The two forces would work together in fighting off Italy's control over Albania.
-However, A dispute arose concerning the status of Kosovo.
+However, a dispute arose concerning Kosovo.
 Whereas the Balli Kombetar proposed to fight for the integration of Kosovo into Albania, the Communist representatives objected fiercely.
-The Balli Kombetar labelled the partisans as traitors of Albania and often called them "Tito's dogs" while the partisans accused the Balli Kombetar of collaborating with the Axis powers, thus igniting a war between the two that would last for one year.
+The Balli Kombetar labelled the partisans traitors to Albania and often called them "Tito's dogs" while the partisans accused the Balli Kombetar of collaborating with the Axis powers, thus igniting a war between the two that lasted a year.